hairizuanbinnoorazman/blog/content/posts/20180307_ginBookcaseApplication.md

 - Have a service layer that would deal with interfacing our model and logics with a persistance system (it could be something that could be stored in memory, a file system or even db).
 The service layer does nothing except to take the model/entity that it is suppose to 'service' and save/store it.
 - Our controller would consume the concrete service (defined through structs that have functions attached to it) and it would only be concerned about transport only.

+# Learning 2: Applying the decorator pattern

+For every application that is to be deployed, we have to do a few final steps before making the app fully production ready.
+All of such concerns affect all application (some would call it cross cutting concerns).
+Some of the things that is to be added would:
+- Logging (Different granularity of logging)
+- Application Metrics (Sending functions call count etc to a prometheus server)
+- Tracing (In microservices -> Opentracing)

+Some of the properties such as Circuit Breaking/Retry logic; it's vital to have them if we are in the microservices.
+Reason is because if we were to deploy such services in Kubernetes, we can rely on the istio or other service meshes which can deal it on the cluster level; we would be impacted by some latency but unless it's absolutely necessary to respond at blazing speeds, it is kind of resolved issue.